 12.1.4 Documents originating from rapporteur meetings, excluding their output reports, which go to the study group meetings, and which are received not later than one month before the meeting, will be treated according to § 12.1.1 above.

-12.1.5 Contributions requiring action from the meeting under the terms of its agenda received by the Director less than two months, but at least seven calendar days, before the opening of a meeting, will not be processed in accordance with the procedure outlined in § 12.1.1 above, and shall be published as "delayed contributions" in the original language only (and in any other official language into which they may have been translated by the author).
+12.1.5 Contributions requiring action from the meeting under the terms of its agenda received by the Director less than two months, but at least 12 calendar days, before the opening of a meeting, will not be processed in accordance with the procedure outlined in § 12.1.1 above, and shall be published by the secretariat no later than three calendar days after their receipt as "delayed contributions" in the original language only (and in any other official language into which they may have been translated by the author).

-12.1.6 Contributions requiring action from the meeting under the terms of its agenda received by the Director less than seven calendar days before the opening of a meeting shall not be entered on the agenda.
+12.1.6 Contributions requiring action from the meeting under the terms of its agenda received by the Director less than 12 calendar days before the opening of a meeting shall not be entered on the agenda.
 They shall not be distributed but held for the next meeting.
 Exceptionally, contributions judged to be of extreme importance and urgency might be admitted by the chairman, in consultation with the Director, in derogation to the above deadlines, provided that these contributions are available to participants at the opening of the meeting.
 For late contributions, no commitment can be made by the secretariat to ensure the document will be available at the opening of the meeting in all the required languages.